BiosPlus/GoRoMa/docs/google-workspace/user-offboarding.md

 ```sh
 gam user you@domain.com create teamdrive "Offboarded User - John Smith (john.smith) - 2023-01-01" adminmanagedrestrictions true asadmin
 ```
+{: .important}

-***Be sure to grab the Teamdrive ID, it's a string of random characters output after the generation.***
+Be sure to grab the Teamdrive ID, it's a string of random characters output after the generation.

 #### Add the offboarded user as a manager.